What is Charcot foot?

 How can I help my condition?

-• Keep checking both your feet between appointments with your specialist foot service
+• Keep checking both your feet between appointments with the specialist foot service.

 • Follow the care and advice you have been given to protect your Charcot foot